alextwoods/smithy/docs/source-2.0/aws/aws-endpoints.rst

 Services marked with the ``rulesBasedEndpoints`` trait have hand written endpoint rules that extend or replace their standard generated endpoint rules.
-This trait marks the presence of hand written rules, which may be added to the model by a transformer, but does not specify their behavior.
+This trait marks the presence of hand written rules, which may be added to the model by a transformer, but does not specify their behavior.  ``rulesBasedEndpoints`` may extend the functionality of endpoint behavior described through other :ref:`endpoints modifier traits <aws.endpoints#endpointsModifier-trait>` by modifying the generated :ref:`EndpointRuleSet <smithy.rules#endpointRuleSet-trait>`.

 The following example specifies a service that has standard regional endpoints extended with hand written rules: